Frank E. Boston: Early life

 Boston was born in Philadelphia, Pennsylvania, the youngest of four children born to Charles A. Boston and Julia Sands on March 10, 1890.

 He was educated and raised entirely in Philadelphia before entering Lincoln University.
 After graduating from college, he attended Medico Chirurgical College.
 He finished his medical studies in 1915 and received certification in 1916, where he specialized in surgery.
-Frank began his medical career as an intern in Roosevelt Hospital.
+Boston began his medical career as an intern in Roosevelt Hospital.

-Boston's first confrontation with the media was in May 1916, where he had been criticized by the local coroner's office after the death of a young boy.
-The boy had come in after a car accident with a massive head injury and because the hospital lacked an X-ray machine, Boston took it upon himself to drive the injured boy to the nearest equipped hospital.
-After the X-ray Boston performed on the boy, however, the child did not survive.
-In the article Frank defends the actions of his colleagues and him:
+Boston's first confrontation with the media was in May 1916.
+He had been criticized by the local coroner's office after the death of a young boy.
+The boy had come in after a car accident with a massive head injury, and because the hospital lacked an X-ray machine, Boston drove the injured boy to the nearest equipped hospital.
+After the X-ray Boston performed, however, the child did not survive.
+In the article, he defends the actions of his colleagues and himself: